 - Promotion: Decide how you’ll advertise your stuff.
 Email marketing, social media sharing, influencer sharing, and other methods of promotion are all viable options.
 It can cover a wide range of topics, such as determining what works best for you and your content.

 Measuring Your Content Marketing

 You must know your content strategy as well as content statistics.
 While your soft analytics track user interactions, returns, and brand awareness, your hard metrics track sales and user statistics.
 Create a document that will allow you to keep track of everything over time – this will come in handy when reviewing the efficacy of various content marketing activities over time.
 It enables you to get knowledge from your past experiences.
-It will be sufficient to generate a single excel page to do this.
+It will be sufficient to generate a single Excel page to do this.
 What you should measure is determined by the content’s goals.
 You may quantify the overall success of your job by assigning a limited value to diverse activities that do not immediately create income (for example, social interactions, e-mail registrations, and so on).
 Remember to create goals and figure out what the ideal scores are for each statistic.

 Content marketing strategy is a process that takes a long time to complete.
 Expect little modifications with the first few pieces of content you write.
 It takes time to build a dependable source that embodies your brand’s values and is of excellent quality.
-However, being adaptable to changes and acting by the performance of your content is also beneficial.
+However, being adaptable to changes and acting on the performance of your content is also beneficial.
 If a piece of content isn’t getting you the results you want, don’t be hesitant to shift your perspective and try something different.
 In such circumstances, experiment with different ‘call to action’ options, test the effectiveness of different headlines, and even change your graphics.
 Is the information too thick and difficult to follow?
 Is the number of photos sufficient?
 You should ask yourself these types of questions regarding your content frequently.